darshit4777/copy_cat/README.md

 ### Machine Learning
 Press the `m` key to analyse all your moves and let machine learning do the controlling.
 When a new game session is started, the program checks for any collected data.
 If any data is found it trains a Multi-Linear Regression model on the given data.
 On pressing the `m` key, the machine learning trained controller starts playing with the ball.
 The model will behave on the basis of the inputs given to it.
 In that it will try to emulate the user's playing style.</br>

+### Automatic Conrol
+The program now has built-in control modules for PID control and Binary (Bang-Bang Control).
+To activate PID control just press 'p' and to activate Binary control just press 'b'.
+To switch back to user control just press 'u'

 ## Enjoy !